jih332/SAT_Solver/README.md

 Provided an option of whether to write log during running the program (recommended).
 The log will be written to filename.log, at current folder.
 The log will tell you the detail information about the whole procedure.

 The results of all the benchmarks in *sat-benchmarks-master\petite* are recorded in *Results.txt*.

-There's another version of this, which can read all the files in a certain folder one by one.
-However, there're still some bugs, which lead to the program end with no reason.
-It might concern the memory management of STL container.
-Hence, I only upload this version.

 ----